w3f/polkadot-wiki/docs/getting-started/governance/delegation.md

 # Delegating Your Vote

 You don't have to vote on every single referenda yourself.
-Polkadot's governance system uses a mechanism called **Liquid Democracy**, which allows you to delegate your voting power to others you trust.
+Polkadot governance allows you to delegate your voting power to others you trust.

 ## Why Delegate?

--   **Save Time**: Following every proposal is a full-time job.
+-   **Save Time**: Following every proposal can be a full-time job.
 -   **Expertise**: Delegate to experts in specific fields (e.g., technical upgrades vs. treasury spending).
--   **Passive Participation**: Ensure your DOT is still "active" in governance even if you are offline.
+-   **Passive participation**: Ensure your DOT is still "active" in governance even if you are offline.

 ## How Delegation Works